MicroPhase/fpga-docs/source/SoM/XME0712/XME0712-Reference_Manual.md

 ### ○Watchdog  Reset

-​	RESET_N low level is effective, the Reset signal from the baseplate, the reset signal through the power supply and reset monitoring chip output signal to the FPGA pin, of course, when the POR_nRST is low, it means that there is a reset signal or the 3.3V power supply is lower than 2.93V, if the reset signal is not used, it can be suspended.
+​	RESET_N low level is effective, the Reset signal from the carrier board, the reset signal through the power supply and reset monitoring chip output signal to the FPGA pin, when the POR_nRST is low, it means that there is a reset signal or the 3.3V power supply is lower than 2.93V, if the reset signal is not used, it can be suspended.

 ### ○JTAG